FortAwesome/vue-fontawesome/README.md

 ## Features

-The following features are available as [part of Font Awesome](https://fontawesome.com/how-to-use/svg-with-js).
+The following features are available as part of Font Awesome.
+Note that the syntax is different from our general web-use documentation.

 ### Register your components first